-This section contains copies of syllabi for all courses taught in the previous three (3) to five (5) years (including the most recent example of each).
+This section contains copies of syllabi for all courses taught in the previous three (3) to five (5) years (include the most recent example of each; see 2.2).

 K. Scholarly, Creative, or Professional Work

 This section contains evidence of scholarly/creative/professional work which may include: